 Eating Disorders Queensland (EDQ)

 EDQ is a not-for-profit providing integrated eating disorder support services and resources to people living in Queensland who are living with and/or recovering from an eating disorder and their families and supports.
 Access their website here.

 Families Empowered and Supporting Treatment for Eating Disorders (F.E.A.S.T.)

 F.E.A.S.T. is a nonprofit global community of parents of someone who has or is currently experiencing an eating disorder, providing support to parents and caregivers of people with eating disorders.
 The website includes information and resources about eating disorders and treatment options, an online caregivers forum, online stories and letters, weblinks to parent blogs, and other resources.
 Access their website here.

 Seeking professional help

 Remember that it may take time to find the right treatment and the right therapist to meet the needs of the person you care about.
-Everyone responds differently to different types of treatment and your doctor or specialist will advise you on which treatment they feel may be most beneficial.
+Everyone responds differently to different types of treatment and the doctor or specialist will advise you on which treatment they feel may be most beneficial.
 The best type of treatment is one that is focused on the needs of the person experiencing an eating disorder and includes their family or circle of support within care planning.